-- A. The required PGAB for this mixture shall be 64E-28. - B. The required PGAB for this mixture shall be 64-28. - C. A maximum of 15 percent RAP may be used. - D. RAP may not be used. - E. The Maine DOT will conduct the job mix verification.
+- A. The required PGAB for this mixture shall be 64E-28. - B. RAP may not be used. - C. The Maine DOT will conduct the job mix verification.
 The aggregate qualities shall meet the design traffic level of 3 to <10 million ESALS for mix placed under this contract.
-The design verification, Quality Control, and Acceptance tests for this mix will be performed at 75 gyrations.
-(N design) Minimum and Maximum PGAB content shall not apply. - F. The MTA will conduct the job mix verification.
+Minimum and Maximum PGAB content limits from 401.21 shall not apply. - D. The MTA will conduct the job mix verification.
 The aggregate qualities shall meet the design traffic level of 10 to <30 million ESALS for mix placed under this contract.
 The design verification, Quality Control, and Acceptance tests for this mix will be performed at 75 gyrations.
-(N design) - G. A material transfer vehicle (MTV) shall be used for the placement of Hot Mix Asphalt wearing surface on all roadways including acceleration and deceleration lanes and all ramps. - H. Joints shall be constructed as the "notched wedge" type in accordance with Subsection 401 17 - I. Joint density will be measured in accordance with Subsection 401.165. - J. Tack coat shall be applied between all layers of pavement at a rate of 0.04 G/SY. - K. PGAB shall conform to the provisions of 403.02 Polymer Modified PGAB for HMA - L. The contractor shall furnish a quality control technician equipped with an approved densometer to ensure density requirements are met. - M. Hydrated Lime shall be incorporated into the mixture.
+(N design) - E. A material transfer vehicle (MTV) shall be used for the placement of Hot Mix Asphalt wearing surface on all roadways including acceleration and deceleration lanes and all ramps. - F. Joints shall be constructed as the "notched wedge" type in accordance with Subsection 401.17. - G. Joint density will be measured in accordance with Subsection 401.165. - H. PGAB shall conform to the provisions of 403.02 Polymer Modified PGAB for HMA - I. The contractor shall furnish a quality control technician equipped with an approved densometer to ensure density requirements are met. - J. Hydrated Lime shall be incorporated into the mixture. - K. The antistrip additive Zycotherm manufactured by Zydex Industries shall be incorporated into the PGAB at a rate of 0.1%.